 Flat Weave: Flat weave rugs are typically made on a loom and threaded through the warps to produce no pile.
 Although these rugs are not as plush, they are durable and great for high traffic areas.

-Pro tip: The back side of a rug is the easiest way to tell construction: the back of hand-knotted rugs show individual knots and mirrors the rug’s surface while hand-tufted rugs typically has a canvas backing applied with adhesive to hold the yarn together.”
+Pro tip for Rug Guide readers: The back side of a rug is the easiest way to tell construction: the back of hand-knotted rugs show individual knots and mirrors the rug’s surface while hand-tufted rugs typically has a canvas backing applied with adhesive to hold the yarn together.”

 How to Choose the Right Size Rug